Thinking about retiring your current wheels? If so, it might be wise to skip a brand-new model and instead purchase a new-to-you vehicle.

-Smart move.
-Buying a gently used car spares you the depreciation that befalls brand-new cars as they drive off the lot.
-You’ll save lots of money and can still get a quality vehicle that will last for many years.
+Buying a gently used car spares you the depreciation that befalls a new car as soon as you drive it off the lot.
+You’ll save a lot of money while still getting a quality vehicle that will last for years.

-But before you buy, there’s some work required on your part.
-That used car might look sleek, but you must do your homework to find out if it is actually dependable.
-Have you also considered the recurring costs associated with its purchase?
+But before you buy, there’s some homework required.
+That used car might look sleek, but you must find out if it is actually dependable.

-You can learn a lot about these issues before you even get behind the wheel.
-So, before you even go for a test drive, check reviews and other sources of information on the Internet.
+Before you go for a test drive, check reviews and other sources of information on the Internet.

 First, simply do a search of “most complained about cars.”
 You’ll find an impressive amount of information from a variety of authoritative sources.

 Now, do the same for “most reliable cars.”
-You’ll find articles about ratings by organizations like J.D.
+You’ll find articles about ratings by organizations such as J.D.
 Power and Consumer Reports.

 - J.D.
 Power ratings and reviews of used cars.